acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 > - Leaky ReLU: $f(x) = \max(\alpha x, x)$ where $\alpha$ is small (e.g., 0.01), avoids dying ReLUs
 > - ELU (Exponential Linear Unit): $f(x) = x$ if $x > 0$ else $\alpha(e^x - 1)$, smooth and avoids dying units

 **For our basketball detection**: We use ReLU in most layers for computational efficiency, and sigmoid for the final confidence output (0-1 probability).
+The ReLU activation helps our model identify complex basketball features efficiently, while the sigmoid activation produces a probability that can be thresholded to determine if a detection is a basketball or not.

 ### 3.4 Loss Functions: How Networks Learn